How might your life have been different if there had been a place for you . . . a place of women, where you were received and affirmed?

 Women Deserve Better Therapy.

-If you’re thinking about starting therapy, you’ve taken the first step toward well-being.
-It’s creative work that takes courage and commitment and it ends with a renewed sense of emotional freedom and increased self-acceptance.
+If you’re thinking about starting therapy, you’ve taken the first step toward reclaiming your personal authority.
+This is creative work that takes courage and commitment and it ends with a renewed sense of trust in your own emotional and intellectual capabilities.

-Unfortunately, traditional therapy fails to acknowledge the social context within which women live.
-We are often diagnosed with anxiety, depression, postpartum depression, or sexual dysfunction without ever having meaningfully explored how our mental health is affected by the expectations and limitations placed on us.
+Unfortunately, traditional therapy fails to acknowledge the social context women live in.
+We are often diagnosed with anxiety, depression, postpartum depression, or sexual dysfunction without ever having explored how our mental health is affected by the expectations and limitations placed on us by our culture, our workplaces, and even our families.
 The harm that this does to women’s well-being is real and measurable.

 Healing begins with acknowledging social influences and power structures and listening to women’s unique experiences and perspectives.

 I’m Sheryl Lilke, a professional counselor in Madison, Wisconsin.
 I believe women’s stories.
 I honor women’s diverse ways of knowing.
-I trust women to know the truth of their own lives and to make their own choices.
-I encourage women to re-author their narratives in their own voices.
+I trust women to make their own choices.
+I encourage women to create new personal narratives in their own voices.

 When you and I work together, we’ll draw from a variety of creative approaches including:

-• Couples Counseling / Marriage Therapy for One.
-Sometimes when a relationship is in trouble, one partner is unwilling to participate in relationship counseling or the therapy fails to fix the problem.
-Individual counseling can help you make decisions for yourself and for the future of your relationship..
+• Couples Counseling / Marriage Therapy for One: Sometimes when a relationship is in trouble, one partner is unwilling to participate or therapy fails to fix the problem.
+Individual counseling can empower you to make decisions in your own best interest, free from the oppressive gender roles that couples therapy often reinforces..

-• Narrative Therapy, which centers women as the experts of their lived experiences and empowers us to identify the stories that have been imposed on us so that we can re-author them in our own voices.
+• Narrative Therapy / Power - Threat - Meaning Framework: When women center ourselves in our own life stories, it empowers us to identify the narratives that have been imposed on us so that we can re-create them in a way that connects us to our personal authority.

-• Eye Movement Desensitization and Reprocessing (EMDR), a method of processing trauma that has been shown to reduce the negative effects of distressing memories.
+• Eye Movement Desensitization and Reprocessing: EMDR is a method of processing trauma that has been shown to reduce the negative effects of distressing memories.
 As a certified EMDR therapist, I have experience using EMDR to reduce symptoms of PTSD, C-PTSD, anxiety, depression, and attachment wounds.

 Women deserve therapy that challenges cultural assumptions about our rights, our wisdom, and our well-being.
 Let’s create it together.